mendelbrot/mendelbrot.github.io/README.md

 When searching for help about custom widths i found out that you can enter them explicitly like this: `w-[740px]`.
 And you can also put custom values in the `tailwind.config.js` to extend tailwind with your own styles.
 I did this for the width of the page.
 I didn't want a hardcoded value because it is entered in the header, the footer, and the base (so the divider lines can extend past the width of the page sections).
 The class I created for this is used as `class="w-page"`.

 One thing i'm having difficulty with now is the social icons.
 I found the icons that the jekyll theme minima uses and I copied the folder to my assets but i haven't quite got the icon to render yet.

+# styling markdown

+Oh I've got bigger problems then the social icons not rendering.
+I just discovered that I might also have to style all of the markdown!  apparently the [markdown-it](https://www.npmjs.com/package/markdown-it) library doesn't do styling, just plain html.
+I found [this article](https://dev.to/matthewtole/eleventy-markdown-and-tailwind-css-14f8) that talks about two styling solutions with tailwind.

+That article above might pre-date the [tailwind typography plugin](https://tailwindcss.com/docs/typography-plugin).
+This is what i need.
+It beautifully styles anything in a "prose" class and also provides several ways to override the styles.